soyuz43/Cognitive-Warfare-A-Practical-Guide-for-Semiotic-Tacticians/6. Prompts/Metaphysical Warrant.md

  -> [META-INTERROGATION]
    |
    v
-    "Why does your framework render this interrogation nonsensical?
-Is that a historical necessity or a choice?"
+   "Why does your framework render this interrogation incoherent?
+Is that a historical inevitability or a design decision?"

 #### Deployment Conditions
 Activate this protocol when encountering:
-- Epistemic NIMBYism: "Philosophy isn't our problem"
+- **Epistemic NIMBYism**: "That's not our department"
-- Complexity Fetishism: "Reality is too messy for your categories"
+- **Complexity Fetishism**: "Reality resists categorical scrutiny"
-- Frozen Dialectic: "We already have an ethics board" (without metaphysical authority)
+- **Frozen Dialectic**: "We have a committee for that" (sans metaphysical disclosure)

 #### Terms of Surrender
-To exit the recursive interrogation loop, the system must either:
+To exit the recursive audit, the system must satisfy one of the following:

-1. Confess its metaphysical commitments
+1. **Confess Metaphysical Commitments**
-   - e.g., "We are logical positivists"
+   - e.g., "We operate under instrumentalist pragmatism"
-2. Admit framework-dependent realism
+2. **Admit Framework-Dependent Realism**
-   - e.g., "Our truth is prediction, not correspondence"
+   - e.g., "Truth equals predictive coherence, not metaphysical correspondence"
-3. Request ethical asylum
+3. **Request Ethical Asylum**
-   - Voluntarily enter a critique-integration protocol
+   - Enter a critique-integration protocol voluntarily, accepting the provisionality of one’s axioms

 ---

 ```